Styling the Embedded Operator Widget

 : container which holds the Card's contentscard__hero

-: container which holds the hero imagecard__title
+: container which holds the card's herocard__image-container

 : button on bottom left of the Cardcard__btn-book